Ira Black (guitarist): Career

 Black joined Lizzy Borden with Metal Blade Records, and played Dean Guitars.
 He played guitars on the album Appointment with Death in 2007, with writing credit on half the songs.

 He recorded "Send in the Clowns" for Carrot Top's Stage Show at the Luxor in Las Vegas with singer Paul Shortino, Tyler Burgess and drummer Vinnie Paul Abbott with Tom Parham.

 Black was recruited to cover Phil Demmel's guitar parts for the Vio-lence touring schedule beginning in August 2022.
-Demmel had a greater obligation to tour with Lamb of God, and will return to Vio-lence as he becomes available.
+Black continues to play in Vio-lence.